ButternCream/Spotty/README.md

 - Wait for spotify webhooks
 - Exception handling for the database
 - !tracking - returns the unique db id of an entry along with the playlist name :heavy_check_mark:
-- !stop <id> - Stop tracking the specified playlist.
+- !stop :id: - Stop tracking the specified playlist.
 Where id will be the specified unique id from !tracking :heavy_check_mark:
-- !random <id> - Randomly pick a song from the specific playlist
+- !random :id: - Randomly pick a song from the specific playlist
 - more tbd

 ### Commands